 Fat-Soluble Vitamins Deposit in Liver

 Fat-soluble vitamins, including vitamins A, E, D and K, are stored in the liver and fatty tissues of the body.
 Since excess amounts of these vitamins are not quickly removed from the body as with water-soluble vitamins like vitamin C, fat-soluble vitamins can accumulate in the liver and cause health problems if consumed in excess.
 According to Colorado State University, over-consumption of vitamin A can cause enlargement of the liver and high doses of vitamins K and D can cause liver damage and toxicity.

 Certain B-complex vitamins also affect the liver.
 Unlike other water-soluble vitamins, the liver can store B-12 for up to several years for later usage.
 B-complex vitamins, in general, are also necessary for maintaining the overall health of the liver.
 However, like fat-soluble vitamins, certain B-vitamins can cause liver damage if you consume them in excess.
-Specifically, vitamin B-3, or niacin, may cause liver damage in high doses -- and timed-release preparations are more likely to cause damage than regular niacin, according to the University of Maryland Medical Center.
+Specifically, vitamin B-3, or niacin, may cause liver damage in high doses above 1000mg.
+More importantly, timed-release preparations are more likely to cause damage than regular niacin, according to the University of Maryland Medical Center.